Gay & Lesbian Bali

 Gay-Friendly Bali Accommodations

-- Two villa accommodation in Seminyak, very close to the gay beach and night life.
+Two villa accommodation in Seminyak, on a narrow secluded lane that puts it within walking distance to the gay beach and night life.
 Has a pool and many other nice features.
 Check Bali Friendly (above) for rates which are often better than through the hotel site.

 Bali's Gay Nightlife